Docs

 HOTSWAP AGENT: 10:19:02.065 INFO (org.hotswap.agent.config.PluginRegistry) - Discovered plugins: [JdkPlugin, ClassInitPlugin, AnonymousClassPatch, WatchResources, Hotswapper, Hibernate, Hibernate3JPA, Hibernate3, Spring, Jersey1, Jersey2, Jetty, Tomcat, ZK, Logback, Log4j2, MyFaces, Mojarra, Omnifaces, ELResolver, WildFlyELResolver, OsgiEquinox, Owb, OwbJakarta, Proxy, WebObjects, Weld, WeldJakarta, JBossModules, ResteasyRegistry, Deltaspike, GlassFish, Weblogic, Vaadin, Wicket, CxfJAXRS, FreeMarker, Undertow, MyBatis, IBatis, JacksonPlugin, Idea]

 This indicates that HotswapAgent is loaded.
-Now, when you navigate to a view in your application, open the corresponding Java file in your project and make some changes — remember to compile and not only save the class if using IntelliJ IDEA.
+When you navigate now to a view in your application, open the corresponding Java file in your project and make some changes.
+Remember to compile and not only save the class if using IntelliJ IDEA.
 When you make changes, your view is reloaded in the browser and the changes are shown.

 Caution